Battle of Aachen: Battle

-On September 12, the American 1st Infantry Division penetrated the lightly held defenses on Aachen’s south side.
+Map of the Battle of Aachen.
+The map actually shows the front immediately north of Aachen; the main city is south of the map.

+On September 12, the American 3rd Armoured Division, supported by the 1st Infantry Division, attacked the lightly held southern flank of Aachen.
+The Division had split itself into two combat commands (A and B) whereby A, under Lt.
+Col. Leander L. Doan, would advance in the direction of Oberforstbach and B, under Lt.
+Col. Truman E. Boudinot, toward Roetgen.
+Facing them were elements of Paul Mahlmann's 353rd Infantry Division, which had been badly mauled the previous month after the Battle of the Falaise Pocket and Gerhard Müller’s 9th Panzer Division.
+They held the neglected Scharnhorst Line, a split portion of the Siegfried Line that sat in front of Aachen.

 For six days prior to the beginning of the American offensive, Allied heavy artillery targeted German defenses around Aachen.
 Although the heavy bombardment forced the German LXXXI Corps to halt all daylight personnel and supply movements, it had little effect on the pillboxes and strongpoints.
 The opening aerial bombardment on 2 October also caused little damage to German defensive positions; the 450 aircraft which took part in the first wave failed to register a single direct hit on any German pillbox.
 Their targets had been largely obscured by thick smoke from the Allied artillery barrage.
 As the aircraft finished their assault, the artillery resumed bombarding the front lines, firing 18,696 shells from 372 gun tubes within a couple of hours.
 It was the first time since the 1939 Saar Offensive that Allied troops stepped into pre-1938 German territory.